 - CALL THE POLICE!
 Seriously, this should always be the FIRST thing you do without exception.
 Even if you’re not sure if an actual crime has been committed.
 Chances are, you’re probably not a lawyer or cop.
 So call the police and let them figure out if any laws have been broken.
 That’s their job!
 Let them do it.
 Just file the police report, and get it on record ASAP.

 - CONTACT YOUR BISHOP’S CHANCERY OFFICE.
-This should be the LAST thing you do, AFTER contacting the police and press first.
+This should be the LAST thing you do, AFTER contacting the police first.
 Why?
 Because there’s only a 50% chance your bishop will do anything.
 It really depends on the bishop and the diocese.
 The bishops’ track record has been horrendous on this.
 The bishop should be notified, so he can do something if he’s willing, but if you don’t feel comfortable doing it, don’t worry.
 If you’ve contacted the police first, as you should have, they can handle this step for you.